pclaycs/tft-epilepsy-helper/README.md

 # TFT Epilepsy Helper

-A simple AutoHotkey script designed to help players avoid the disorienting "finisher" animations in **Teamfight Tactics**, making the game more accessible to individuals with photosensitive epilepsy.
+A simple AutoHotkey script designed to help players avoid the disorienting 'finisher' animations in **Teamfight Tactics**, making the game more accessible to individuals with photosensitive epilepsy.

 ## ⚠️ Disclaimer